 1959 - A lovely photo taken by Lou Mellencamp that appears on the "Pike Main Street " page of Paul Prosise's site "The Pike."

 1959 - A terrific view of the Pike with the Strand two thirds of the way up on the right edge of the image.
-Thanks to Augie Castagnola for locating the photo for a post on Facebook.
+Thanks to Augie Castagnola for locating the photo.
 He notes that over on the left, up on Ocean Blvd., the Long Beach Superior Courthouse is under construction.

 To the left of the Strand is the big arched roof of the Majestic Rink/Lido.
 Keep looking left across Cedar Walk and note the four long skinny buildings, a site once for the Tarrytown/Pastime theatres.
 The larger building to the left of those four is the repurposed building of the Bentley Theatre.
 It's right behind the steeple of the circular Looff's carousel building.